 TELL A STORY: “HOW OUR HOME TRAINING PROGRAM HAS CHANGED MARTIN'S LIFE!”

 Telling stories in marketing is one of the most powerful ways to attract a customer's attention.
-Mainly if we can engage, say, an account and create an emotional connection between our brand and the reader.
+We can engage, say, an account and then create an emotional connection between our brand and the reader.
 Stories can use the “hero mindset”: talk about a problem, a solution, and someone else's result that helped them become a hero in their own life!
-The best way to tell a story is to share someone's success story - it can be video feedback, an Instagram story or, why not, a blog post with lots of pictures.
+The best way to tell a story is to share someone's success story – it can be video feedback, an Instagram story or, why not, a blog post with lots of pictures.

 WHAT ARE THE MAGIC WORDS OF MARKETING?

-Let's be honest; the competition is tight, so day by day, we figure out new ideas with which to differentiate and stand out and not only - with which to talk and through which to find contact with the client.
+Let's be honest; the competition is tight, so day by day, we figure out new ideas with which to differentiate and stand out – and not only that, but also ideas with which we can find contact with the client.
 The first premise of content creation is that it provides some emotion to the reader that makes them feel closer to the brand – so we need a method to help us write more impactful messages to resonate with our target audience.

 That's why we have long used marketing tactics when creating content ourselves, which takes advantage of the five human senses to be more effective in our messages and content.
 This means using words in marketing that activate the senses – colours, sounds, smells, textures and tastes.